 For step five (reference database), we used the reference databases NCBI nt (Agarwala et al., 2016), downloaded on 03 Feb 2020, and the reference database SILVA132_NR99 (Quast et al., 2013), downloaded on 28 Aug 2020.
 For the latter, we downloaded both the available SSU and LSU databases and concatenated them, leading to one SILVA database including SSU and LSU reference sequences.

-For step six (taxonomic classification), we used four approaches: 1) kraken2 (Wood et al., 2019) with default parameters, 2) Centrifuge (Kim et al., 2016) with default parameters, 3) justblast (Hleap, unpublished), a program to more efficiently run BLAST (Altschul et al., 1990) on multicore machines, with an E-value cut-off of e-05, otherwise default parameters, and keeping the hit with the highest bitscore per sequence, and 4) justblast with an E-value cut-off of e-05, otherwise default parameters, and filtering the hits with an in-house script (based on steps performed by the program CREST (Lanzén et al., 2012)(Kahlke and Ralph, 2019): filtering out hits below a bitscore of 155, only keeping hits within 2% of the best bitscore of each sequence, applying a cut-off for taxonomic ranks based on BLAST pident values, and identifying the LCA of each sequence).
+For step six (taxonomic classification), we used four approaches: 1) kraken2 (Wood et al., 2019) with default parameters, 2) Centrifuge (Kim et al., 2016) with default parameters, 3) justblast (Hleap, unpublished), a program to more efficiently run BLAST (Altschul et al., 1990) on multicore machines, with an E-value cut-off of e-05, otherwise default parameters, and keeping the hit with the highest bitscore per sequence, and 4) justblast with an E-value cut-off of e-05, otherwise default parameters, and filtering the hits with an in-house script (based on steps performed by the programs CREST (Lanzén et al., 2012) and BASTA (Kahlke and Ralph, 2019): filtering out hits below a bitscore of 155 and an alignment length of 100, only keeping hits within 2% of the best bitscore of each sequence, applying a cut-off for taxonomic ranks based on BLAST pident values, and identifying the LCA of each sequence based on the remaining hits).

 To be able to compare the taxonomic classification results based on SILVA and NCBI nt, we standardized the taxonomy by translating the taxonomy of all SILVA hits into NCBI staxids using an in-house script.

-We generated a pipeline for all combinations of steps and programs (1536 combinations), and the full code with all program parameters and versions, as well as the scripts for translating SILVA taxonomy to NCBI staxids, are available on GitHub (XXX).
+We generated a pipeline for all combinations of steps and programs (1536 combinations), and the full code with all program parameters and versions, as well as the scripts for translating SILVA taxonomy to NCBI staxids and for creating SILVA BLAST and kraken2 databases, are available on GitHub (XXX).
 Each pipeline resulted in a table of assembled scaffolds, taxonomic annotations, and absolute read counts, resulting in 1536 tables per sample.

 Figure 2: Bioinformatic processing summary